 In intercoastal waterways, the closer to an inlet you are, the more sealife you’ll find.
 Fish and birds can be seen in just about any body of water, but it’s easier to find sealife closer to an inlet.

 Some of Florida’s much loved animals, like manatees and Bottlenose Dolphins, will venture far up intercoastal waterways.
-Manatees are known for their winter migrations to freshwater springs, and in the Halifax River on Florida’s northeast coast, Bottlenose Dolphins can be found in the Tomoka River basin and Tomoka River, over twenty miles from the nearest inlet to the ocean.
+Manatees are known for their winter migrations to freshwater springs, and in the Halifax River on Florida’s northeast coast, Bottlenose Dolphins can sometimes be found in the Tomoka River basin and Tomoka River, over twenty miles from the nearest inlet to the ocean.

 Freshwater Rivers & Lakes